adamlaycock/adamlaycock/README.md

 # Hello, I’m Adam!

-I’m an undergraduate student studying Molecular Genetics at the [University of Edinburgh](https://www.biology.ed.ac.uk/), with an interest in **computational biology** and **bioinformatics**.
+I’m an undergraduate student studying Molecular Genetics at the [University of Edinburgh](https://www.biology.ed.ac.uk/), with interests in **molecular biology**, **bioinformatics**, and **pathogen biology**.

 ## About Me
-I'm excited about the intersection of **machine learning and biology**, especially in areas like predictive epidemiology and genomics.
+I'm particularly excited about the intersection of **machine learning and biology**, especially in areas like predictive epidemiology and genomics.

-I began learning Python in September 2023 and currently intern at [Northern Powergrid](https://www.northernpowergrid.com/), where I develop machine learning models for financial risk and automate the extraction, transformation, and analysis of legacy data.
-While this work is in the energy sector, it’s helped me build a strong foundation in applied machine learning and data engineering which I frequently transfer to biological contexts.
+I began learning Python in September 2023 and have interned at [Northern Powergrid](https://www.northernpowergrid.com/), where I developed machine learning models for financial risk and automatde the extraction, transformation, and analysis of legacy data.
+While this work was in the energy sector, it has helped me to build a strong foundation in applied machine learning and data engineering which I frequently transfer to biological contexts.

 ## Current Focus
-- Python-based **clustering techniques** in scRNA-seq data.
+- Streamlit for development of GUIs and dashboards to enhance data commmunication and interactivity.

 ## Languages and Tools
 [![Python](https://img.shields.io/badge/Python-3776AB?logo=python&logoColor=fff)](https://www.python.org/)